gbrault/gistfiles/knex/sql.md

 * **Operation**

-1. an http request is processed by node 1: "sql webservice" (http in)
+(1) an http request is processed by node 1: "sql webservice" (http in)<br/>
-2. the "prepare sql" function node set the msg fields from node 1 to comply with node 7 logic
+(2) the "prepare sql" function node set the msg fields from node 1 to comply with node 7 logic<br/>
-3. this is a debug node to trace payload value during development
+(3) this is a debug node to trace payload value during development<br/>
-4. the "http?" function node check if the request comes from webservice or internal request
+(4) the "http?" function node check if the request comes from webservice or internal request<br/>
-5. this block is the http response of block 1
+(5) this block is the http response of block 1<br/>

 ##A "Table choice" section: to select one of the tables of Northwind